The story of

 an exhibit about the Enigma machine.
 The museum displays

 from U-boat U-85.
-Libby asked permission to use my Enigma
+Libby asked permission to use our

-simulator at the museum, but her work as an intern turned
+Enigma simulator at the museum, but her work as an intern

 Her goal was to design an interactive